buschnyj/buschnyj.github.io/_posts/2018-05-30-electrically-stimulating-orthosis.markdown

 - Comfortable for extended periods of time (2-3 hours).
 - Under a 20lb (9.07 kg) weight limit.
 - Fit a variety of body types.
-- Had to provide anklye support in the form of a platform that the patient stands on.
+- Had to provide ankle support in the form of a platform that the patient stands on.

 <br>